data-experts/predictive_monitoring/README.md

 * `run`

 When you properly configured the experimental setup, this should run a series of experiments and place results in a folder named `results/<title>`

+## Supplying different trace profiles

+You can to change the code of `getConfigs()` method in:

+* `process_prediction/src/main/scala/de/huberlin/informatik/promi/experiments/BinaryClassification.scala`
+* `process_prediction/src/main/scala/de/huberlin/informatik/promi/experiments/outlier/Outlier.scala`

+to modify the experimental setup, edit the trace profiles used or supply your own.